Subject Source: Library Of Congress Subject Headings

 Dates: ca. 1867-ca. 1919

-Scope and Content note This collection is comprised of the single volume commonplace book of Phebe Clapp Thomas.
-The volume features poems copied by various friend's of Thomas's, and focuses on friendship, reflection, religion, and faith.
+Overview The volume features poems copied by various friends of Phebe Clapp Thomas, and focuses on friendship, reflection, religion, and faith.
 Among those extracts that were signed, signatures from the following individuals are included: Jemima Hamond, Ann M. Thorne, Elias Hicks Jr., Joseph Griffen, B. Barton, Elizabeth Wenzer, Adeline Begnor, Jane Charlotte Leach, Marcia L. Haight, and E. Mitchell.
-A number of extracts...
+A number of extracts are unsigned, including extracts of poetry by Shakespeare and Sir Walter Scott....

 Overview This collection contains correspondence, memorabilia, and photographs of a New York City Quaker family.
 It includes some writings by Phebe Anna Thorne (1828-1909), a Quaker minister, and travel correspondence from various family members.